ML-RAGUL/ai-router/README.md

 - In-memory request logging (consider database for production)
 - No built-in authentication (add reverse proxy or API gateway)
 - Rate limiting not implemented (use infrastructure-level controls)
+- Cost figures above are projections based on published pricing, not measured production data

 ## Roadmap